 As a 20-something-year-old woman at a liberal arts college, I often find myself on the not-so-popular end of pro-choice or pro-life debates.

 While I went twice in high school and found it to be one of the most formative experiences of my life (it definitely made the way into a few of my college admittance essays), I wasn't able to attend the march this year.
-But in solidarity with my friends and family, I want them to know - and the whole world to know — that they are not alone in their fight for life.
+But in solidarity with my friends and family, I want them to know that they are not alone in their fight for life.

-Coming to college — and a liberal arts, non-religiously affiliated one at that — definitely made me grow up pretty quick and realize that, at least it would seem like I was the minority opinion, not the majority.
-And as anyone who has led a sheltered life to be confronted with the world can attest: it was not a comfortable eureka moment.
-In my first year of college, I was faced with a decision: I, after 13 years of school and four years in a pro-life club, could slowly remove myself from the debate and remain quietly pro-life or I could change my opinion to be popular with my peers.
+In my first year of college, I was faced with a decision.
+I, after 13 years of school and four years in a pro-life club, could slowly remove myself from the debate and remain quietly pro-life or I could change my opinion to be popular with my peers.
 While I am proud to say that I didn't conform to the latter, I'm not necessarily proud to say that I did the former either.